hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/460_matter_for_serious_thought.md

 to action of any kind.
 If hard pressed, he replies that he finished all actions in his previous births.
 But Bhola Puri's realisation of unity of the Self suffers a terrible check when he is hurt in one point.
-When there is some anomaly in the completeness of his Bhikshâ, or when the householder is unwilling to offer him worship according to his expectations, then, in the opinion of Puriji, there are no more despicable creatures on earth than householders, and he is at a loss to
+When there is some anomaly in the completeness of his Bhikshā, or when the householder is unwilling to offer him worship according to his expectations, then, in the opinion of Puriji, there are no more despicable creatures on earth than householders, and he is at a loss to